nicholasthorn/LearnRussian/README.md

 ## Possible future development

-* Ability to blacklist websites or temporarily disable the extension would be really useful.
+* ~~Ability to blacklist websites or temporarily disable the extension would be really useful.~~ fully implemented

 * Deal with multiple English words getting flattened into a single Russian word (e.g. head/mind/brains -> голова)